18F/handbook/_pages/welcome-to-TTS/classes/working-groups-and-guilds-101.md

 navtitle: Working groups and guilds
 ---

-Working groups and guilds are self-organized groups that improve practices, host discussions, and explore ideas in TTS.
-These volunteer groups decide how and where to focus their efforts and conversations.
+Working groups and guilds help improve TTS practices, host discussions, explore ideas, and help solve thorny issues.
+These volunteer groups decide how and where to focus their efforts and conversations, in coordination with TTS leadership.
 Anyone may participate in any working group or guild.

-The [TTS Policy and Procedure for Internal Project Review](https://docs.google.com/document/d/1HHDXdiNvLdCFiEPjLwZaV-lhnwWeeq90MZMYAxbkHAM) exempts working groups and guilds from review, but client work generally takes priority over guild or working group projects.

 ## Key concepts

-**Working groups** are self-organized.
-They spin up or down depending on our organizational needs.
+**Working groups** are self-organized, relatively short-lived, and spin up or down depending on organizational needs.

-**Guilds** are more permanent than working groups and are sponsored by the TTS Chief of Staff.
-Working groups may propose themselves for guild status.
-Every guild has one or more leaders chosen by competition and either regular open meetings or an open Slack channel where questions are welcome.
+**Guilds** are much more permanent than working groups, are sponsored by the TTS Chief of Staff, and are intended to help coordinate practices and solve problems across TTS.

 All groups have a Slack channel.
 Working-group related channels have a `wg-` in front of their name; guilds have a `g-` before the name.
 Feel free to jump into and out of any of the working group or guild channels to participate or ask questions.
 The [TTS Working Groups & Guilds Calendar](https://www.google.com/calendar/embed?src=gsa.gov_o1aqcv28k1f0nmca5bkch8los4%40group.calendar.google.com) houses all formal meeting times for working groups and guilds.

 The open Slack channel for guild leaders & other practice leaders who wish to join is `#guild-practice-leads`

+## Starting a guild or working group

+**Working groups** are usually started by a handful group of people who recognize a problem, then recruit like-minded souls willing to help find a solution.
+Usually, but not always, the problem is localized to just one part of TTS.
+Once solved, the working group can wind down.

+Because working groups are typically trying to solve a problem *right now* and they are intended to be short-lived, we try to keep them simple: Anyone can start a working group, just have a chat with your org leadership to be sure someone isn't already working on the problem.
+Typically, you'll want to have a chat with your Chief of Staff, Chief of Practices or Deputy Director, depending on which part of TTS you're in.

+**Guilds** are intended to work across TTS, and are coordinated by a group made up of leadership from across TTS. which means creating a new Guild requires taking it to that group for approval.
+If you'd like to create a new guild, have a talk with your Chief of Staff, Chief of Practices or Deputy Director (again, depending on which part of TTS you're in) and they'll take it to the group for approval.
+At a minimum, they'll want to know:

+* How will this guild be beneficial to all of TTS?
+* What does the guild intend to do?
+What are the expected deliverables?
+* If there are groups working on similar problems, how does the proposed group differ?

 <h2 id="existing-guilds">Guilds</h2>